alessandroarmando/alessandroarmando.github.io/hands-on-linux.md

 ### 1.2 Accessing a remote Linux host via SSH

 Prerequisite: SSH client installed on your machine.
 SSH is pre-installed in most Linux distributions or it can easily installed via the `apt` command.
-SSH client for Windows are available [here](http://www.putty.org/).
+SSH client for Windows are available [here](http://www.putty.org/) and [here](https://www.chiark.greenend.org.uk/~sgtatham/putty/).

 If you have a Linux machine, then you can establish a SSH session by issuing the the following command on a terminal: